Al Jazeera "very happy" over France Euro TV deal

 Al Jazeera is using France as a testing ground for its ambitions to be an international pay-TV sports broadcaster having already become the Middle East and Africa's most popular sports network.

-Nasser Al Khelaifi, who heads beIN Sport as well as Qatar's sports investment fund which owns France's Paris St Germain soccer club, welcomed the decision by European soccer body UEFA but did not specify how much Al Jazeera had paid for the rights.
+Nasser Al Khelaifi, who heads beIN Sport as well as Qatar's sports investment fund which owns France's Paris St Germain football club, welcomed the decision by European football body UEFA but did not specify how much Al Jazeera had paid for the rights.

 "We are very pleased with this new partnership with UEFA," he said in a statement on Wednesday.